RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 optical engines that we developed in conjunction with Mitsubishi, and that, along with some of our scale-up network solutions, we expect that to underpin our growth over the coming years.

-**Interviewer:** But are you a startup in the sense that your revenue is not huge, as far as I can see?
+**Andrew Bell:** But are you a startup in the sense that your revenue is not huge, as far as I can see?
 You don't have big, established sales right now?

 **Suresh Venkatesan:** Yeah, I guess we're a technologically and functionally a startup, although we do trade on the